rgcodeai/Whisper-Transcription-Kit/README.md

     - The script will automatically process all the files present in the **`input/`** folder and generate the transcriptions in the **`output/`** folder.
 3. **Access the Transcriptions**: Once the transcription process is complete, you can find the resulting texts in the **`output/`** folder.
 Each transcription file will be named after the original file for easy identification.

+## Change Log

+- **March 30, 2024**: Project published.
+- **August 4, 2024**: Automatically selects the device on which the models should be loaded, either CUDA or CPU.
+If CUDA is not available, it will run on CPU.
+It also makes it easy to change models, the "medium" model is used by default.
+If you want to change models just replace the word "medium" with (tiny, base, small, or large).

 ## Languages

 - [Español](docs/es/README_ES.md)